-Clause 5 - Offences Against Act - application of Criminal Code etc
+Clause 5 - Offences against Act - application of Criminal Code etc

-This clause applies the Criminal Code 2002, Chapter 2 to all offences against this Act.
+This clause applies Chapter 2 of the Criminal Code 2002 to all offences against this Act.

-Clause 6 - Application of Act - sale of liquor - generally
+Clause 6 - Application of Act - generally

-This clause creates exceptions to the Act.
+This clause creates exceptions to the operation of the Act.
 These exceptions are included because they are generally regulated by Commonwealth law, or because they occur in another similarly regulated context.

-Clause 7 - Application of Act - sale of liquor - universities
+Clause 7 - Application of Act - sale of liquor